ibc/libsdptransform/README.md

 * `json parsePayloads(int number);`
 * `json parsePayloads(const json& value)`

-Returns an array with all the payload advertised in the main m-line.
+Returns an array with all the payload advertised in the corresponding m-line.

 ```c++
 json payloads =